mbudnek/google-home-hubitat-community/README.md

 - Current Brightness Attribute: The device attribute used to query the current brightness level of the device.
 Should be in the range 0-100.
 Maps to the `level` attribute by default.
 - Set Brightness Command: A device command used to set the brightness of the device.
 Should accept a brightness level in the range 0-100.
 Maps to the `setLevel` command by default.

+### CameraStream

+The CameraStream trait is used to map compatible video streams for viewing on ChromeCast enabled devices (Nest Hubs, ChromeCast, etc).

+It requires a driver that maps the stream URL to the Camera Stream URL Attribute setting.
+Maps to `settings` by default.
+This can be accomplished using one or both of the supplied drivers:
+    -  Hubitat Virtual Generic Camera Stream Object.groovy: Enter the complete stream URL in the `Camera stream HTTP URL` input field.
+    -  Hubitat Virtual BlueIris Camera Stream Object.groovy: For use with the Blue Iris DVR.
+Enter the `Webserver HTTP URL:Port` (omit the http://), `Camera Short Name`, `Webserver Username (Optional)` and `Webserver Password  (Optional)`.

+NOTE: These drivers offer no other functionality other than a placeholder for the stream URL.
+The buttons are non-functional.

 ### Color Setting

 The Color Setting trait is intended primarily for smart lights that can have their color set.
 It supports both full-spectrum color and color temperature.
 It can be controlled by saying things like "Hey Goolge, set {device} to blue" or "Hey Google, set {device} to 3500K".
 Color cannot currently be queried.
 The Color Setting trait has the following configuration parameters: